slatedocs/slate/source/includes/_endpoint-dataset.md

 Parameter   | Type             | Description
 ------------|------------------|-------------------------------------------------
-dataset_ids | array of strings | limit results to particular dataset_ids or urls (user must have read access to that dataset) team        | string           | url of the team to limit results (user must have read access to the team) project     | string           | url of the project to limit results (user must have access to the project) owner       | string           | The owner of the dataset must match the given url. label       | string           | The dataset must be in a folder or subfolder with the given name.
+dataset_ids | Array of strings | limit results to particular datasets (urls) (user must have read access to that dataset) team        | String           | url of the team to limit results (user must have read access to the team) project     | String           | url of the project to limit results (user must have access to the project) owner       | String           | The owner of the dataset must match the given url. label       | String           | The dataset must be in a folder or subfolder with the given name.

 <aside class="notice">
 The query string can only be alpha-numeric characters (including underscores) logical operators are not allowed at this time.